kismetwireless/kismet/docs/dev/webui_rest.md

 where a field may be a single element string, defining a field name or a field path, such as:

 * `'kismet.device.base.channel'`
-* `'kismet.device.base.signal/kismet.common.signal.last_signal_dbm'`
+* `'kismet.device.base.signal/kismet.common.signal.last_signal'`

 *or* a field may be a two-element array, consisting of a field name or path, and a target name the field will be aliased as, for example:

-* `[kismet.device.base.channel', 'base.channel']`
+* `['kismet.device.base.channel', 'base.channel']`
-* `[kismet.device.base.signal/kismet.common.signal.last_signal_dbm', 'base.last.signal']`
+* `['kismet.device.base.signal/kismet.common.signal.last_signal', 'base.last.signal']`

 Fields will be returned in the device as their final path name:  that is, from the above example, the device would contain:

-`['kismet.device.base.channel', 'kismet.common.signal.last_signal_dbm']`
+`['kismet.device.base.channel', 'kismet.common.signal.last_signal']`

 And from the second example, it would contain:

 `['base.channel', 'base.last.signal']`

-When requesting multiple fields from different paths with the same name - for instance, multiple signal paths provide the `kismet.common.signal.last_signal_dbm` - it is important to provide an alias.
+When requesting multiple fields from different paths with the same name - for instance, multiple signal paths provide the `kismet.common.signal.last_signal` - it is important to provide an alias.
 Fields which resolve to the same name will only be present in the results once, and the order is undefined.

 ### Filter Specifications